 heavenly places in Christ Jesus (Eph 2-6).
 There

 wrote it must have died.
-The will is made for the occasion of death who owned
+The will was made in the occasion of death who owned

-the estate to determine who of his survivors receives his possessions.
+the estate to determine who of his survivors should receive His possessions.
 The

-old covenant will was the journal that Moses was writing that has become our
+old covenant inheritance was the journal that Moses wrote, naming the

-Old Testament, but the new covenant God has written in His own blood, and the
+was written in Christ's own blood, and the

 beneficiaries are named in the Lamb’s Book of Life.
 It says that Moses took